 Where to find Shells in and around Wrightsville Beach

 One of the best ways to enhance your chances of finding a great shell on Wrightsville Beach is to head to isolated regions where the crowds don’t follow, starting with Masonboro Island.

-Masonboro Island is the largest undisturbed and undeveloped island along southern North Carolina, and comprises of more than 5,600 acres of shoreline and coastal terrain.
+Mansonboro Island Coastal Estuarine Reserve is the largest undisturbed and undeveloped island along southern North Carolina, and comprises of more than 5,600 acres of shoreline and coastal terrain.
 Stretching for roughly 8.4 miles, the island is a part of the NC Coastal Reserve and National Estuarine Research Reserve system, and as such, is completely devoid of commercial development, as well as bridges, and the throngs of people that typically congregate along the neighboring populated beach towns.

 This means that beachcombers have an excellent chance of finding great shells with little competition if they can reach Masonboro Island.
 Taking a stroll along the tidal flats can result in sand dollar and whelk finds, while a walk along the beaches can turn up some smaller but no less enticing shells, such as scallops, augers, and olive shells.

 The only drawback to Masonboro Island’s isolation is its accessibility.
 The island can only be reached by a boat or kayak, which can be hard to navigate through the narrow channels, depending on the tides.
 Hiring a guide, reserving a shelling cruise, or booking a “water taxi” to the island may be the best way to go to access the shoreline without fear of running aground and getting stuck in the soft sand.